swfoster44/templ-nvim/README.md

 * **var_marker:** This is the string that identifies variables in the .templ file that will be replaced.
 For example, @name@ will be replaced by the value in vars['name'].

+#### The vars section contains all the variables available to a template file.

+var names can use alphanumeric characters and the _.
+Values can be a string or a function that returns a string.

+#### The templates extension maps file patterns to files.

+Keys can contain single extensions, multiple extensions (.l.c) or whole file names.
+Values are template filenames located in the template_dir.

 ## Contributing